rsms/inter/CONTRIBUTING.md

 To start the lab, simply run this in a terminal (and keep the terminal running.)

 ```
-python docs/lab/serve.py
+./docs/lab/serve.py
 ```

 You can now visit the URL printed on the screen to use the lab.
-Simply `make -j STYLE_web` (or `make -j all_web` for all styles) and reload the web page to try a new build.
+Simply `make -j web` for all styles or `make var_web` for quickly building only the variable font.
+Then reload the web page to try the new build.

 An online version of the lab is available at <https://rsms.me/inter/lab/> with the most recent official release of the Inter font files.